linz/imagery/README.md

 ## AWS Access

-Toitū Te Whenua provides a public requester pays bucket `s3://linz-imagery`
+Toitū Te Whenua provides a public requester pays bucket `s3://linz-imagery` in `ap-southeast-2`.

 Using the [AWS CLI](https://aws.amazon.com/cli/) anyone with a AWS account can access all the imagery mentioned inside of this repository.